-• Switching energy sources used in industrial processes, including to low/no carbon fuels, electrification, and renewable energy.
+- Switching energy sources used in industrial processes, including to low/no carbon fuels, electrification, and renewable energy. - Generating low-carbon electricity from both grid and on-site renewable generation sources.

 20 - 50% of industrial energy IS LOST as waste heat.